 The AARP has a Retirement Calculator to help you determine how much income your retirement savings might provide.
 A financial professional, such as a financial planner, an investment adviser, and insurance agent or an estate planning attorney, could also offer valuable assistance, depending on your circumstances.

-The AARP Guide includes 4 pages of resources for long-term-care in Bismarck, ND, broken down into categories, beginning on page 42.
+The AARP Guide includes 4 pages of resources for long-term care broken down into categories, beginning on page 42.
 The blogs we’ve referred to also contain links to other resources.
 For more information on the cost of in-home care services in North Dakota, visit http://www.dibbern.com/home-health-care-costs/cost-for-north-dakota-home-health-care.htm.

-For more information about the services Dakota Home Care can provide call us at 701-663-5373 for a free consultation or contact us here.
+Dakota Home Care can provide home and respite care in Bismarck, ND and the nearby areas care.
+Call us at 701-663-5373 for a free consultation or contact us here.

 A wealth of additional resources can be found by searching on “Long-Term Care Planning.”